 As you've learned earlier, America and most of its states have their own regulations and laws regarding education.
 Then, add to that the school levels where one state skips one level and another state adds another level.
 Just comparing the schools can already give you a headache.

-4. Be familiar with the varying requirement system
+Be familiar with the varying requirement system

 Earlier, you saw that the American education system's design is quite different from most countries to the point that one American's educational journey will differ.
-It's a good idea to have a good look at the structural layouts possible and choose the one that works best for you when it comes to this.
+It's a good idea to have a good look at the structural layouts possible and choose the one that works better for you when it comes to this.

-6. Collaborate with the educational advisors, professors, and faculty members
+Collaborate with the educational advisors, professors, and faculty members

 Educational advisors, professors, and faculty members may not be much at first but approach them with the intent of doing your best, and they'll be helping you out in every way possible.
-When you're stumped on approaching your educational journey, collaborate with them, and discuss the approach.
+When you get stumped on coming to your educational journey, collaborate with them, and discuss the approach.

 Embrace and understand the grading system

 For a foreigner, seeing the grade of A+ may not be as satisfying as seeing numbers, but for the American, that's the norm.
 Still, it's a system that may have you confused whether you're from America or heading to the country.

-Not only will it help you understand the system more, but it can even give you insights and revelations on what you can do for your education.
-You can also understand how to improve on subjects you might be falling behind on and spending more time with them.
+Not only will it help you know the system more, but it can even give you insights and revelations on what you can do for your education.
+You can also understand how to improve on subjects you might fall behind and spend more time with them.

-8. Take advantage of the scheduling system
+Take advantage of the scheduling system.

 The American way of scheduling classes changes as levels rise.
 As you remembered earlier, lower levels have the standard way.
 In contrast, the upper levels have a variation where high school students attend 4 to 6 classes/courses a day while college students have their classes spread out through the week with freedom in-between.

-9. Be more participative
+Be more participative

 Your grade doesn't just come from the homework and tests you do: it also comes from participating.
 When a teacher asks a question or wants the class to suggest, go for it and participate.
 You might not think about it, but doing this can be a boost to your grade.
 It can even be an excellent aid for you to know your classmates and teachers as you learn more about the subject at hand.

-10. Enjoy the journey
+Enjoy the journey

 But when you keep your cool, you'll see there's more to this education system than you thought possible.
 While some will see it as a drag, you can see it as an opportunity to build a future already there for you.

-So if you're curious what the American education system is like and you or your loved ones would like to give it a shot, read this guide and let it be the way to help you see what the American education system is all about.
+So if you're curious what the American education system is like.
+And you or your loved ones would like to give it a shot, read this guide and let it be the way to help you see what the American education system is all about.